 Please note that not all creditors allow a debt to be paid via a Credit Card, however will allow the use of a Debt Card.

-If you owe money to a creditor, it is your responsibility to pay it.
+No, the decision to pay a delinquent debt to a debt collector or even the original creditor is a choice, however, If you owe money to a creditor, it is your responsibility to pay it.
 There are negative consequences for choosing not to pay a debt that’s fallen into collections.
-Ignoring a debt may impact your credit score, make your debt liable to change hands with different agencies and potentially accrue more interest and fees.
-If you refuse to pay your debts long enough, it may leave the creditor (ERC does not file suit for outstanding debts) with no other choice than to take legal action, leading to potential additional costs.
-At ERC, we try to make paying your debt as easy as possible.
-We offer multiple ways to pay online or via phone at (800-383-5979).
+Ignoring a debt may impact your credit score, make your debt liable to change hands with different agencies and potentially accrue interest and/or fees.
+If you refuse to pay your debts long enough, it may leave the creditor (ERC® does not file suit for outstanding debts) with no other choice than to take legal action, leading to potential additional costs.
+At ERC®, we try to make paying your debt as easy as possible.
+We offer multiple ways to opens in a new windowpay online or via phone at (800-383-5979).
 If you are in financial trouble and need help managing your payments, give us a call today to speak with a representative about your options.

 The Fair Debt Collection Practices Act (FDCPA) mandates that debt collectors cannot contact individuals at an unusual time or place.
 Typically, this means that our representatives can only call you between 8 a.m. and 9 p.m.